-Vehicles or trailers can be utilized as a display or dispensing only with the permission of Market Coordinator.
+Vehicles or trailers may be utilized as a display or dispensing only with the permission of Market Coordinator.

 Electricity may or may not be available on any given market and may be limited to a certain amount of vendors and an additional electricity fee may be charged at any time to those who choose to use it.
 Extra fees for electricity will be determined on a weekly basis and will be communicated to the vendor before each market.

-Fees are determined per market day per each 10’x 10’ space.
+Donations are required per market day, vendor, and each 10’x 10’ space.
+The vendors may adjust the amount of the donation by using our online payment portal or giving cash when permitted.
 All fees and donations paid are final without refund and a fee credit may be granted with the permission of the Market Coordinator.
-Fees and donations are collected electronically and all market fees paid are final.
-If a cancellation is made the market coordinator may allow a credit to be given.

 All food products must be sold, displayed, and stored from a surface above the ground.
-Any vendor found selling contaminated, unfit, prohibited or illegal items will be suspended from selling at Katy Farmers Market and may be asked to leave immediately without refund of vendor fees.
+Any vendor found selling contaminated, unfit, prohibited or illegal items will be asked to leave the market immediately without refund of vendor fees.

 No soliciting shall be permitted within the market area.
 Displays of public interest, such as nutritional, health or consumer information, may be displayed with the permission of the Market Coordinator or his/her designee.

 All vendors must wear shirts and shoes.
-Smoking is not permitted within 30’ from the Katy Farmers Market area.
+Smoking is not permitted within 30’ from the market area.
 Unlawful drug/alcohol possession will never be tolerated.

 Owners or caretakers are responsible for the behavior of their family pet or animal.
 Owners or caretakers are responsible for immediately cleaning up after their family pets or animals and discarding securely bagged pet droppings.

-Vendors will be expected to represent and positively promote the Katy Farmers Market to customers and other vendors.
+Vendors will be expected to represent and positively promote the market to customers and other vendors.
 Issues or concerns regarding the market should be directed to the Market Coordinator.

-Any vendor may be suspended from selling by action of the Market Coordinator for failure to comply with the policies and procedures of Katy Farmers Market.
-Profanity is prohibited at Katy Famers Market.
+Any vendor may be suspended from selling by action of the Market Coordinator for failure to comply with the policies and procedures of the market.
+Profanity is never prohibited.
 Anyone using profanity or behaving in a less than family friendly manner will be asked to leave the market.